hamzeen/demo-angular-springboot/README.md

-# Demo: Angular inside SpringBoot project
+# Demo: Angular inside Spring Boot project

-angular front-end inside spring-boot project
+this repo serves and angular front-en from a Spring Boot project.

 ## Running the Project
 1. install front-end dependencies: